Sepphoris: Early Roman period

-The inhabitants of Sepphoris did not join the revolt against Roman rule of 66 CE.
+The inhabitants of Sepphoris did not join the Jewish revolt against Roman rule of 66 CE.
 The Roman legate in Syria, Cestius Gallus, killed some 2,000 "brigands and rebels" in the area.
 The Jerusalemite Josephus, a son of Jerusalem's priestly elite had been sent north to recruit the Galilee into the rebellion's fold, but was only partially successful.
 He made two attempts to capture Sepphoris, but failed to conquer it, the first time because of fierce resistance, the second because a garrison came to assist in the city's defence.
-Around the time of the rebellion Sepphoris had a Roman theater – in later periods, bath-houses and mosaic floors depicting human figures.
-Sepphoris and Jerusalem may be seen to symbolize a cultural divide between those that sought to avoid any contact with the surrounding Roman culture and those who within limits, were prepared to adopt aspects of that culture.
-Rejected by Sepphoris and forced to camp outside the city Josephus went on to Jotapata, which did seem interested in the rebellion, – the Siege of Yodfat ended on 20 July 67 CE.
+Around the time of the rebellion Sepphoris had a Roman theater, and in later periods, bath-houses and mosaic floors.
+Rejected by Sepphoris and forced to camp outside the city, Josephus went on to Jotapata, which did seem interested in the rebellion, – the Siege of Yodfat ended on 20 July 67 CE.
 Towns and villages that did not rebel were spared and in Galilee they were the majority.
-Coins minted in the city at the time of the Great Revolt carried the inscription Neronias and Eirenopolis, "City of Peace".
-After the revolt, coins bore depictions of laurel wreaths, palm trees, caduceuses and ears of barley, which appear on Jewish coinage albeit not exclusively.
+Coins minted in the city at the time of the revolt carried the inscription Neronias and Eirenopolis, "City of Peace".
+After the revolt, coins bore depictions of laurel wreaths, palm trees, caduceuses and ears of barley.

+George Francis Hill and Peter Schäfer consider that the city's name was changed to Diocaesarea in 129/30, just prior to the Bar Kokhba revolt, in Hadrian's time.
+This gesture was done in honour of the visiting Roman emperor and his identification with Zeus Olympias, reflected in Hadrian's efforts in building temples dedicated to the supreme Olympian god.